 - Week 1: Audit, crawl, and URL inventory

-- Weeks 4-6: Monitoring and cleanup
+- Weeks 4-6: Monitoring, fixes, and performance recovery

 Should you DIY or hire a service?